 Why prioritize?

-This is the first in a series of articles about prioritization methods and techniques.
-My personal objective with this series of articles is to raise awareness among product people (combined term for product managers and product owners) in the product management community, but also among project, program and portfolio managers, about some of the best prioritization methods, their main features, pros and cons, and the most suitable use cases for each method.
-In the final article in the series I will compare the prioritization methods based on specific criteria, so that the reader can make an informed decision in which situation a given prioritization technique can be most effective.
+Prioritization methods and techniques raise awareness among product people (a combined term for product managers and product owners) in the product management community, as well as project, program and portfolio managers, about some of the best prioritization methods, their main features, pros and cons, and the most suitable use cases for each method.
+Comparing prioritization methods based on specific criteria helps decision-makers determine in which situation a given prioritization technique can be most effective.

-But before diving into the first prioritization method, the Kano model, which will be covered in this first article, I would like to explain the need to prioritize and what the main challenge with prioritization is.
+Before diving into the first prioritization method - the Kano model - it is important to explain the need to prioritize and what the main challenge with prioritization is.

 Prioritization Methods